-Dust allergy is caused by tiny organisms known as dust mites, which cause symptoms like a stuffy nose, frequent sneezing, runny nose, coughing, itchy nose and eyes, and in the most severe cases, asthma attacks.
+Dust allergies are caused by tiny organisms known as dust mites, which cause symptoms like a stuffy nose, frequent sneezing, runny nose, coughing, itchy nose and eyes, and in the most severe cases, asthma attacks.

-Mites belong to the diverse group of arachnids, as they’re distantly related to spiders and scorpions.
-They’re found in virtually every corner of the average home and you’re probably surrounded by them at this very minute.
+Dust mites belong to the diverse group of arachnids.
+This means they’re distantly related to spiders and scorpions.
+They’re found in virtually every corner of the average home, and you’re probably surrounded by them at this very minute.

 However, the truth is that you’re constantly exposed to a huge world of microorganisms, of which mites are simply some of the countless beings that make it up.
-So they’re not necessarily harmful – in fact most mites are harmless and aren’t visible to the naked eye.
+This means they’re not necessarily harmful.
+In fact, most mites are harmless and aren’t visible to the naked eye.

-The species of mite that invades your home causing allergies and respiratory problems are dust mites, or house mites.
-To fight these organisms, you need to learn a bit more about them.
+The species of mite that invades your home and causes allergies and respiratory problems are dust mites, or house mites.
+To fight these organisms and the uncomfortable symptoms they cause, it’s first important toyou need to learn a bit more about them.

-Mites are invisible organisms (about 0.3 mm in size) that feed on the dead cells that our skin sheds.
-The small fecal particles they produce are responsible for dust allergies.
-Each mite can produce about 20 of these particles a day and during their lifetime of about 10 weeks, that’s 2,000 alone.
-And on your average mattress there might be many thousands, or even millions, of mites.
+Dust mites are tiny invisible organisms that are about 0.3 mm in size.
+They feed on the dead cells that our skin sheds.
+Then, the small fecal particles they produce are responsible for dust allergies.
+Each mite can produce about 20 of these particles a day.
+During their lifetime of about 10 weeks, that’s 2,000 allergy-causing particles alone.
+On your average mattress, there might be many thousands, or even millions, of mites.

 The male mite lives for about 10 days, but the female survives for up to 70 days and can lay 60 to 100 eggs during its lifetime.
 At this rate, the number of mites in your home can grow exponentially.